antD97/SDPS/readme.md

 ## Usage

-1. Extract the zip file and run `SDPS.exe` to start the program.
+1. Extract the zip file and run `SDPS.exe` to start the tool.
 2. In the Smite chat, enter `/combatlog toggle piped` to let SDPS see your combat log.
 This command has to be typed in once per game launch.
 3. Enter your Smite in-game name and press enter.
 If you click the save icon, your name will be